cyclus/cyclus.github.com/source/module/cycpp.rst

 cluttering up the C++ source code.
 Such decisions are up to the style of the developer.

 Code Generation Directives
 ---------------------------
+Once all of the annotations have been accumulated, the preprocessor takes *another* pass through the code.
+This time it ignores the annotations directives and injects C++ code anytime it sees a s valid code generation diective.

+The simplest and most powerful of the code geneartors is known as **the prime directive**.
+This engages all possible code generation routines and must live within the public part of the class declaration.

 **The prime directive:**